vaadin/spreadsheet/assembly/README.txt

 Vaadin Spreadsheet (version 1.2.0 or later) supports Vaadin Charts, making it possible to open Excel files with charts in it.
 To enable this feature, you need to add a vaadin-spreadsheet-charts dependency to your project.
-Vaadin Charts is distributed under the terms of Commercial Vaadin Add-On License version 3.0("CVALv3"), see https://vaadin.com/license/cval-3 for details.
+Vaadin Charts is distributed under Vaadin Commercial License and Service Terms, see https://vaadin.com/commercial-license-and-service-terms for details.
 To use the vaadin-spreadsheet-charts package, you need to have valid Vaadin Spreadsheet and Vaadin Charts licenses.